jpSimkins/Drupal2WordPress-Plugin/README.md

             - These changes are outputted for you to add to your .htaccess file to do proper redirects.
     - Comments on Content (up to 11 levels of threaded comments)
         - Only approved comments are imported due to the high level of spam which Drupal sites might endure (in Drupal this means all comments with status 1)
+    - Images are automatically imported into the media manager.
+        - img tags in content are also auto imported to the media manager and updated in the content.
+            - To prevent stealing images from third-party sites, you are to add basic path presets to find and replace.
+    - You can move content by title prefix to different post_types.
 * **Terms**
     - You can associate Drupal vocabulary types to WordPress taxonomies.
     - _Categories_